yameenadnan1985/tutorial/Docker_tutorial.md

 **Container**
 ```
 container = object of class
-# To check all running containers
+# To check all running containers. git commit test
 $ docker ps

 # To Check all running and stop containers do this